The Ultimate Guide to the Best Neighborhoods in Lisbon

 Anjos is a firm favorite as one of Lisbon’s key expat neighborhoods.
 This is partly because Anjos got voted as the coolest neighborhood in the world recently by Time Out.
 Indeed, this part of town is still shabby chic but filled with vintage stores, record shops, and a huge variety of different cuisines to sample at low prices.

-Some of the streets are a little run-down, but there is huge potential for investments here, particularly if you manage to get a property in excellent condition.
-Anjos is also home to a couple of nightclubs, where the party doesn’t stop all night long in the summer months.
+Some of the cobblestone streets are a little run-down, but there is huge potential for investments here, particularly if you manage to get a property in excellent condition.
+Anjos is also a residential neighborhood, with many young professionals settling in this area.
+Anjos is also home to a couple of nightclubs with a great nightlife scene, where the party goes on all night long in the summer months.
+Indeed, few neighborhoods are as dynamic or vibrant as Anjos, with an incredible mix of cultures creating a unique part of the city.

 Intendente and Mouraria